Nathan MacKinnon: Early years, team and scoring difficulties (2013–2017)

-Ascent to stardom, Hart Trophy, Stanley Cup championship (2017–present)
+Ascent to stardom, Hart Trophy, Rocket Richard Trophy, Stanley Cup championship (2017–present)

-Prior to the 2017–18 season, MacKinnon hired a sports psychologist, which drastically helped him improve his play and emerge as one of the league's premier players.
+In the 2017 off-season, MacKinnon hired a sports psychologist, which drastically helped him improve his play and emerge as one of the league's premier players during the 2017–18 season.
 On November 16, 2017, MacKinnon recorded his first career five-point game in a 6–2 win over the Washington Capitals having done so with a goal on Capitals' goaltender Philipp Grubauer and four assists on two goals by captain Gabriel Landeskog and goals by Colin Wilson and Mikko Rantanen, respectively.
 He was again selected the following year for the 2018 NHL All-Star Game.
+On January 30, 2018, in a 4–3 loss to the Vancouver Canucks, MacKinnon suffered a shoulder injury from a hit by Canucks’ defenseman Alexander Edler, resulting in him missing the next eight games.
 MacKinnon was named the NHL's First Star of the Week for February 26–March 4, 2018, after scoring five goals, six assists, with four power play points, a +6 rating, and 31 shots in four games.
-MacKinnon recorded his second career five-point game in a 7–1 win over the Minnesota Wild (scoring two goals on Wild' goaltender Devan Dubnyk and adding three assists on goals by Tyson Barrie, Matt Nieto and Mikko Rantanen) on March 2, 2018.
+MacKinnon recorded his second career five-point game in a 7–1 win over the Minnesota Wild (scoring two goals on Wild goaltender Devan Dubnyk and adding three assists on goals by Tyson Barrie, Matt Nieto and Mikko Rantanen) on March 2, 2018.
 MacKinnon finished his breakout season playing in 74 games with 39 goals and 58 assists for 97 points to help the Avalanche finish the season as the eighth and final seed in the Western Conference to clinch a playoff spot for the first time since 2014, when MacKinnon was rookie.
+His 97 points ranked first on the Avalanche and fifth in the league.
+His 39 goals were most on the Avalanche and tied Tampa Bay Lightning forward Nikita Kucherov and New Jersey Devils forward Taylor Hall for seventh in the league.
+12 of MacKinnon’s 39 goals were game winners, tying Tampa Bay Lightning’ forward Brayden Point for league leaders in game winning goals.
 In the 2018 playoffs, the Avalanche were defeated in the first round in six games by the Presidents' Trophy-winning Nashville Predators.
 MacKinnon recorded six points (three goals and three assists) in all six playoff games during the playoffs.
-On April 26, MacKinnon was named a finalist for the Ted Lindsay Award as the NHL's most outstanding player for the first time in his career which was eventually won by Edmonton Oilers forward captain Connor McDavid.
+On April 26, MacKinnon was named a finalist for the Ted Lindsay Award as the NHL's most outstanding player for the first time in his career which was eventually won by Edmonton Oilers forward and captain Connor McDavid.
 The following day he was named a Hart Memorial Trophy finalist for the first time in his career as the NHL's most valuable player in the regular season.
 The award was eventually won by New Jersey Devils' forward Taylor Hall as MacKinnon finished second in the voting.